Diagnosis of Stable Angina & Unstable Angina

 Laboratory Tests to Diagnose Angina

-Laboratory tests can help the physician identify underlying ischemic heart disease and conditions that may contribute to its development.
+Laboratory tests can help the physician identify underlying ischemic heart disease and conditions that may contribute to the development of angina.
 For example, urinalysis may reveal diabetes mellitus or renal disease, both of which are associated with atherosclerosis.

 Blood tests may show elevated lipid (fats) levels that indicate atherosclerosis and an elevated CPK (creatine phosphokinase) level.
 CPK is an enzyme released into the blood when heart tissue dies.
-Testing CPK blood levels in the emergency room and during the next 6 to 24 hours can determine with some certainty whether heart attack has occurred.
+Testing CPK blood levels in the emergency room and during the following 6 to 24 hours after a chest pain episode can determine with some certainty whether heart attack has occurred.

 A chest x-ray may show an enlarged heart or other structural signs of possible heart failure.

-Ten to twelve electrodes are attached to various locations on the patient's skin and to the ECG machine.
+Ten to twelve electrodes are attached to various areas of the patient's skin and to the ECG machine.
 The machine traces the heart's activity as peaks and troughs onto a strip of graph paper.
 Certain changes in activity may indicate heart disease or that a person is actually having a heart attack.

 A "normal" ECG may indicate a patient's chest pain is caused by something other than a blocked coronary artery, but it does not conclusively rule out blockage as a cause.